Sanidhya27Anand/IPL-bot/complete_version/README.md

-﻿# Build your first Chatbot for getting IPL updates using the Rasa Stack

 This is the **Complete Version** of the IPL Chatbot and can be directly used with slack by filling **slack_credentials.yml** and CricAPI's key in the **actions.py** files.